Unordered Multimap Key Eq Function In C++ - C++ Programming Tutorial

 What is unordered_multimap key_eq function?

-In C++ language, the unorderedmultimap is a container that allows multiple elements with the same key.
-In this function, duplicate keys are allowed.
-The keyeq member function is a part of the unordered_multimap class, and it will provide a way to access the key equality comparison object associated with the container.
+In the C++ programming language, the unorderedmultimap serves as a data structure that permits the storage of multiple elements sharing identical keys.
+Within this context, redundant keys are considered valid.
+The keyeq member method constitutes an integral component of the unordered_multimap class, offering a means to retrieve the key equality comparison entity linked with the container.

 Syntax: